Southwest Plus card benefits: Here’s why I signed up

 To me, debt signified the opposite of freedom.
 It meant I’d be even more stressed out trying to find a job upon graduation.
 Instead, I stuck to my work schedule to save money and stuck with my debit card so that I knew exactly how much I could spend.

 Fast forward to now.
 Things have changed a bit, I’ve learned some important lessons on how to manage credit cards to accumulate rewards miles.
 I recently signed up for the Southwest Rapid Rewards® Plus Credit Card (an unthinkable action not long ago).
-I fly on Southwest as much as I can; it’s one of my favorite airlines because of the flexibility they allow and the fact that you can check two bags for free (though I rarely do).
+I fly on Southwest as much as I can; it’s one of my favorite airlines because of the flexibility they allow and the fact that you can check two bags for free.

-I’ll show you Chase Southwest Plus card benefits that are some of the many reasons to love this card.
+I’ll show you Southwest Rapid Rewards® Plus Credit Card benefits that are some of the many reasons to love this card.

 My negative mentality towards credit cards didn’t change until I met my husband, Spencer.
 When I realized that he charged everything to his credit card I was completely horrified.
 But then when he told me that he just paid it off every month, and was able to earn enough points to fly to both Belize and Panama for free the year we met, I started to see the value in understanding how to use credit cards to earn points and miles.